 Juvenile Crimes Defense Lawyer in Florida

-A youth – someone under the age of 17 (although each state defines it differently) – who commits a misdemeanor or felony in Florida is typically charged as a juvenile defendant.
+A youth – someone under the age of 18 (although each state defines it differently) – who commits a misdemeanor or felony in Florida is typically charged as a juvenile defendant.
 Their criminal case is then held in the juvenile justice system.
-There are exceptions, of course.
-A youth may be charged as an adult depending on the seriousness of the crime or a juvenile's criminal background.
+There are exceptions, in that a youth may be charged as an adult depending on the seriousness of the crime, or a juvenile's criminal background may be taken into consideration.
 If that happens, the penalties are more severe.

 Common Juvenile Crimes in Florida